-There are also thousands of cognates between English and Dutch that will become the sturdy Dutch dyke forming the backbone of your foray into the language.
+There are also thousands of cognates between English and Dutch that will become the sturdy Dutch backbone of your foray into the language.
 The sweet-toothed among you will smack your lips at the thought of eating koekjes (cookies) and wafels (waffles) at the side of the canal on a crisp spring morning in Amsterdam.
-And the politics graduates out there will be bowled over to learn that ‘filibuster’ comes from the Dutch vrijbuiter which means pirate or freebooter.
+And those fluent in political jargon will be bowled over to learn that “filibuster” comes from the Dutch vrijbuiter, which means “pirate” or “freebooter.”

 Also, because the Dutch haven’t resisted the creeping infiltration of Anglicisms into their language, you’ll hear a lot of English loan words being spoken by your new Dutch friends.
-I experienced this Anglofone advantage first-hand whilst enjoying a gorgeous Belgian cherry-flavoured stout in a cutesy pub in Gent.
-I’m sitting there next to the fireplace, sipping my beer, when the guy sitting at the table next to me waves his hands excitedly in the air and proclaims to his friend, ‘Je moet out of the box denken!’
+I experienced this Anglofone advantage first-hand while enjoying a gorgeous Belgian cherry-flavored stout in a cutesy pub in Gent.
+I’m sitting there next to the fireplace, sipping my beer, when the guy sitting at the table next to me waves his hands excitedly in the air and proclaims to his friend, “Je moet out of the box denken!”
 (You’ve got to think outside of the box).

-I’d be failing in our duty if I neglected to give an honourable mention to Afrikaans, because if you learn Dutch then you’re giving yourself a heck of a leg-up with Afrikaans too.
+I’d be failing in our duty if I neglected to give an honorable mention to Afrikaans, because if you learn Dutch then you’re giving yourself a heck of a leg up with Afrikaans too.

-The Afrikaans language was brought to South Africa and Namibia by the Boers (Dutch farmers — the Dutch word for farmer being ‘boer’), and it slowly evolved over time from a motley assortment of Dutch dialects to the modern Afrikaans that is spoken by 11 million people today.
-There are differences in vocabulary of course, and certainly in pronunciation, but going from Dutch to Afrikaans is not too much of a linguistic ‘trek’ (Dankie to Afrikaans for that loanword), because the written language remains largely intelligible to Dutch speakers.
+The Afrikaans language was brought to South Africa and Namibia by the Boers (Dutch farmers — the Dutch word for farmer being boer), and it slowly evolved over time from a motley assortment of Dutch dialects to the modern Afrikaans that is spoken by approximately 17 million people today.
+There are differences in vocabulary of course, and certainly in pronunciation, but going from Dutch to Afrikaans is not too much of a linguistic trek (dankie to Afrikaans for that loanword), because the written language remains largely intelligible to Dutch speakers.